smrchy/redis-sessions/README.md

 ## Performance

-With Redis running on the same machine as the test script (run via `npm test`) on a 2017 iMac:
+With Redis running on the same machine as the test script (run via `npm test`) on a 2018 MacBook Pro:

 * Creates 1000 sessions in around 140ms.
 * Gets those 1000 sessions and validates them in around 90ms.
 * Removes those 1000 sessions in 15ms.

 ## Cache (optional setting)

-Note: If you want to use the `cachetime` option you must not supply the `client` option.
-TODO

 Modern apps might also use a lot of requests while a user is active.
 This results in a lot of Redis requests to look up sessions.
 What's faster than an in-memory cache in Redis?
 An in-memory cache right in your app!
 When you enable caching you can speed up session lookups by a lot.
 Consider the following before you enable it: